Troy Patton: Baltimore Orioles

 Patton was part of a trade package sent by the Astros to the Baltimore Orioles on December 12, 2007, in return for shortstop Miguel Tejada.

 Patton spent the 2008 season on the disabled list after suffering a left labrum tear.

 On September 22, 2010, Patton made his first career appearance for the Orioles, in a game against the Boston Red Sox.
-He pitched 0.2 innings, giving up no runs, 1 hit, 1 walk, and struck out David Ortiz to end the inning.
+He pitched 0.2 inning, giving up no runs, one hit, one walk, while striking out David Ortiz to end the inning.

 Patton was called up in May 2011 by the Orioles.
 He made 20 relief appearances, for 30 innings pitched.
 He posted an ERA of 3.00, with a record of 2–1, with two holds.

 In the 2012 season, Patton made the team out of spring training and was used effectively out of the bullpen all year, mainly as a left handed specialist due to his sweeping side-arm pitching motion.
 Patton sprained his previously injured ankle while walking through a parking garage, and would go on the disabled list for approximately one month.
 He finished the season with a 1-0 record and a 2.43 ERA in 54 games pitched, while being an integral part of the Orioles bullpen, helping them to their first playoff appearance since the 1997 season.

 On December 20, 2013, Patton was suspended for 25 games after testing positive for amphetamines.